State Innovation Models (SIM) Studies

 The Robert Wood Johnson Foundation provided nearly $400,000 in funding that allowed a new research team to analyze all three implementation years of SIM (February 2016 — January 2019) by supporting data collection and analysis through August 2020.
 Thanks to this funding, the research team was able to finish collecting data from the final implementation year, combine that data with the two prior years, and analyze all three years.

-David Grembowski led the research team at the University of Washington's Department of Health Services within the School of Public Health.
+David Grembowski led the research team at the University of Washington's Department of Health Systems and Population Health within the School of Public Health.
 The team evaluated the impact of SIM as a whole and analyzed several aspects of the Washington state model.

 Our primary goal was to perform the following three quantitative analyses with data analyses for all three years.